OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Executing the Vehicle Assembly
 ------------------------------

+The vehicle assembly can be manipulated in the Python shell in the same manner as the engine component above.
+As inputs, the Vehicle takes a commanded Velocity, Throttle Position, a Gear Shift position, and a set of vehicle design parameters, and returns the vehicles instantaneous acceleration and rate of fuel burn.

 	>>> from openmdao.examples.engine_design.vehicle import Vehicle
 	>>> MyCar = Vehicle("New_Car")
 	>>> MyCar.set("Velocity",25)
 	>>> MyCar.set("CurrentGear",3)
 	>>> MyCar.set("Throttle",.5)
+	>>> MyCar.run()
+	>>> MyCar.get("Acceleration")
+	1.1086409681485778
+	>>> MyCar.get("FuelBurn")
+	0.0027991856504909715

+When the Vehicle is run, we are essentially performing a simple multidisciplinary analysis via the OpenMDAO framework.
+Try setting the simulation variables to other values, including ones that should trigger an exception.
+(One way to do this is to command a high velocity in first gear, which should violate the maximum RPM that the engine allows.)
+Note that the design variables are also manipulated the same way using the set and get functions.

 Wrapping an External Module using f2py
 --------------------------------------